 It is completely normal to not be as fit and slim as you were before you became pregnant, even if it is several weeks since you gave birth.
 After all, your body has been carrying the weight of your unborn child for nine months.
 The muscles and skin on your belly have therefore stretched considerably.
 Your pelvic floor has also had to work very hard.
-Do not rush into anything now.
-Allow your body time to recover.
+Before engaging in exercise after giving birth allow your body time to recover.

 First strengthen your pelvic floor